sustainable-rails/sustainable-rails-dev/README.md

-# Dev Environment for the Sustainablel Rails Book
+# Dev Environment for the Sustainable Rails Book

 This is the dev environment used in the book [Sustainable Web Development with Ruby on Rails](https://sustainable-rails.com).
 It's here primarily to allow readers to follow along.

+![Image of People walking around a brutalist sci-fi city, digital art style, with the words "Sustainable Web Development with Ruby on Rails Dev Environment" printed on top](./SocialImage.png)

 ## How to Use